Menu

 With this management plan, the main focus should be on teaching your dog that the playpen area is a calm and rewarding place to be.
 Never use a playpen or a crate as a punishment or when your dog’s practicing the unwanted behaviour.

-The resting area should be the place that your dog chooses to go to because it’s the best place to be.
-Mark and reward every time they choose to go in their resting area, lie down or show any type of calm behaviour.
+The playpen or resting area should be the place that your dog chooses to go to because it’s the most rewarding place to be.
+Mark and reward every time they choose to go in their resting area, lie down, or show any type of calm behaviour.

-You can also teach calmness by providing mental stimulation activities in the resting area such as giving your dog a LickiMat, a filled Kong, a snufflemat or a long-lasting chew, it could even be some of their daily allowance of food hidden inside an empty toilet paper role.
+You can also teach calmness by providing mentally stimulating activities in the resting area, such as giving your dog a LickiMat, a filled Kong, a snufflemat or a long-lasting chew.
+It could even be some of their daily allowance of food hidden inside an empty toilet paper roll.

-In this example, we can start teaching a "Place" cue, if our dogs are having a nap on their bed and relaxed, then they are not going for the Christmas tree and there won’t be a need for them to be on a leash anymore.
+In this example, we can start teaching a "place" cue.
+If our dogs are relaxed and having a nap on their bed, they cannot also be going for the Christmas tree, and there will be no need for them to be on a leash anymore.

-Some management steps, however, should always be left in place to provide a layer of safety, as well as security for our dogs, such as separation of dogs in a multi dog household during mealtimes.
-By doing this, we are teaching our dogs that they can eat in peace without ever getting worried about being interrupted by other dogs.
+Some management steps should always be left in place to provide a layer of safety and security for our dogs, such as separating dogs in a multi-dog household during mealtimes.
+By doing this, we are teaching our dogs that they can eat in peace without ever worrying about being interrupted by other dogs.

-By implementing a management plan, we are setting our dogs up for success and are making sure that the choices they make are leading them to successful and desired outcome.
+By implementing a management plan, we are setting our dogs up for success and are making sure that the choices they make lead them to successful and desired outcome.

-What management plan have you implemented in your home to limit the rehearsal of a behaviour?
+What management plans have you implemented in your home to limit the rehearsal of a behaviour?

-Article written by Zara Dezfuli - Witty Woofs Dog Training and Behaviour - wittywoofs.com
+Article written by Zara Dezfuli, Witty Woofs Dog Training and Behaviour.

 © 2024 Pet Professional Guild Australia